-Here is what mainstream astroscientists say about the so-called first image of a black hole: -
+Black holes are thought to be huge stars whose gravity is so intense that light can't escape from them.
+Here's what mainstream astroscientists say about the first image of a black hole: -

-The Event Horizon Telescope (EHT) - a planet-scale array of eight ground-based radio telescopes forged through international collaboration - was designed to capture images of a black hole.
+The Event Horizon Telescope (EHT) - a planet-scale array of eight ground-based radio telescopes.
+It's forged through international collaboration, and was designed to capture images of a black hole.

-In joint press conferences across the globe, EHT researchers revealed that they succeeded, unveiling the first direct visual evidence of the supermassive black hole in the center of Messier 87 and its shadow.
+In joint press conferences across the globe, EHT researchers revealed that they succeeded in unveiling the first direct visual evidence of the supermassive black hole in the center of Messier 87 and its shadow.

-The shadow of a black hole seen in the above image is the closest we can come to an image of the black hole itself, a completely dark object from which light cannot escape.
+The shadow of a black hole seen in the above image is the closest we can come to an image of the black hole itself.
+It's a completely dark object from which light cannot escape.

-Although the telescopes making up the EHT are not physically connected, they can synchronize their recorded data with atomic clocks - hydrogen masers - which precisely time their observations.
+Although the telescopes making up the EHT aren't physically connected, they can synchronize their recorded data with atomic clocks.
+These are hydrogen masers, which precisely time their observations.

 These observations were recorded at a wavelength of 1.3 mm during the 2017 global campaign.
-Each telescope of the EHT produced enormous amounts of data – roughly 350 terabytes per day - stored on high-performance helium-filled hard drives.
+Each telescope of the EHT produced enormous amounts of data – roughly 350 terabytes per day.
+It's stored on high-performance helium-filled hard drives.

 Winston H Bostick coined the term plasmoid in the 1950s.
 The plasma is emitted in toroidal form - a plasma-magnetic entity.